platformsh/legacy-cli/README.md

-  environment:relationships               List an environment's relationships environment:restore                     Restore an environment backup environment:sql (sql)                   Run SQL on the remote database environment:sql-dump (sql-dump)         Create a dump of the remote database environment:ssh (ssh)                   SSH to the current environment environment:synchronize (sync)          Synchronize an environment environment:url (url)                   Get the public URL of an environment
+  environment:relationships               List an environment's relationships environment:restore                     Restore an environment backup environment:sql (sql)                   Run SQL on the remote database environment:sql-dump (sql-dump)         Create a local dump of the remote database environment:ssh (ssh)                   SSH to the current environment environment:synchronize (sync)          Synchronize an environment environment:url (url)                   Get the public URL of an environment